gramps-project/gramps-web/README.md

 A demo deployment based on the Gramps example family tree is available [here](https://gcp-api-puqt5dnf3a-uc.a.run.app/).

-## User documentation
+## Documentation

-The documentation for using or developing Gramps.js can be found on the [Gramps Web documentation site](https://www.grampsweb.org/).
+- The user documentation for Gramps Web can be found at https://www.grampsweb.org/

-## Developer documentation
+- The developer documentation for the frontend can be found at https://www.grampsweb.org/dev-frontend/

-The developer documentation can be found at https://www.grampsweb.org/dev-frontend/.
+- For reporting issues or giving feedback, please see https://www.grampsweb.org/help/